GENERAL CONTRACTOR CERTIFICATION

 After completing the 12 months as a Foreman, the participant will spend the next 12 months as a General Contractor in training.
 The participant will continue to work with all master tradesmen and continue to develop a greater understanding of each step needed to build a structure from beginning to end.
 They will have the opportunity to co-run a job with the Master Natural Builder, and be in charge of the completion of that job.
 The participants will need to master the skill of drawing and designing so that plans can be produced and used to submit to the county.
 They will need to understand how to run, manage, and develop a project from beginning to end.
 This includes all finishes.
 The participant will need to work with clients, to develop an estimate, and run a budget for the job.
 The participants will have a written test, an oral exam, and present complete plans for a project.
 They will also need to have completed two project from beginning to end.

-Participants for the General Contractor’s Certification can choose to live on or off campus.
+Accommodations: Participants for the General Contractors Certification can choose to live on or off site.
 If the participant is staying at the school, they will be sharing meals with the other participants, and share in the duties of cooking and cleaning.
 There is a rent of $300 a month for camping from May to October.
 This rent includes camp site, use of outdoor kitchen, composting toilets, showers, and basic utilites, like water and propane.
 There is no electrisity at the campsite.
 The rent does not include food.
 The campsites are alcohol and drug free, with a one strike your out polocy.

 Other Prerequisites: 18 years of age, in good health, with health insurance.
 Have the funds to pay for the full Journeyman Certification, plus have extra spending money.
 Be able to pass a drug test.
 Be willing to refrain from drug use and drink alcohol while in the program, including after work and on weekends.